voussoir/etiquette/README.md

 </details>

-<details><summary><strong>Running Flask with Gunicorn</strong></summary>
+<details><summary><strong>Running Etiquette Flask with Gunicorn</strong></summary>

 1. Use the PYTHONPATH technique to make both `etiquette` and the flask `backend` importable.
-Symlinking into the lib is not as convenient here because the server relies on the static files and jinja templates relative to the code's location.
+You already know that the frontend code imports the backend code.
+But now, gunicorn needs to import the frontend code!
+And the server relies on static files which are relative to the code's location.
+So, the symlink technique doesn't work very well here, and PYTHONPATH is preferred.

    Remember that the Pythonpath points to directories that *contain* the packages you need to import, not to the packages themselves.
-Therefore we point to the etiquette and etiquette_flask repositories.
+Therefore we point to the etiquette and etiquette_flask directories.

        PYTHONPATH="$PYTHONPATH:/Git/Etiquette:/Git/Etiquette/frontends/etiquette_flask

-2. To run non-daemonized, on a specific port, with logging to the terminal, use:
+2. To run non-daemonized, on a specific port, with logging to the terminal, I use:

        gunicorn etiquette_flask_prod:site --bind "0.0.0.0:PORT" --access-logfile "-"